lijumjose/VIPMP/src/pages/docs/customer_account/high_growth_apis.md

 ## Preview renewal offers

-Use the `PreviewRenwal` API to get the preview of the renewal order for the customer.
+Use the `PreviewRenwal` API to preview the renewal order for the customer.
 This is the same `POST v3/customers/{customer-id}/orders` API with `orderType` as _PREVIEW_RENEWAL_.

 **Assumptions:**

-You can run the `PreviewRenewal` API anytime during the current term to get the recommendations.
+- You can run the `PreviewRenewal` API anytime during the current term to get the recommendations.
+- The recommendations in the `PreviewRenewal` will be shown only to the customers who hold Acrobat Pro or Standard subscriptions.
+Also, the recommendation doesn’t consider the minimum commit quantity of 3YC.
+- Recommendations shown are the same for 3YC and non-3YC Acrobat customers.

 ### Request header